Why You Shouldn’t Use The Username Admin

 As its name suggests – brute force attacks involve trying login combinations on a site’s login system.

-In simple brute force attacks – hackers target login pages with common usernames, Admin in this case – as used by most users of WordPress.
+In simple brute force attacks, hackers target login pages with common usernames, such as Admin, used by most WordPress users.

-In this case, WordPress users with credentials such as Admin and common passwords are easily found by brute force attacks.
+In this case, brute force attacks easily find WordPress users with credentials such as Admin and common passwords.
 Once this happens, attackers can log into victim sites.

 So – if your site’s username is Admin, stacks of the site’s compromise are high.